An icon representing a D-pad of a gamepad

 by

-I compiled all the information that I gathered designing and building this handheld game console so anyone can build it.
-This step-by-step guide contains the explanation of all the choices that I made, and the options that I left out of the table.
+I've compiled all the information I gathered while designing and building this handheld game console so anyone can build it.
+This step-by-step guide also explains the choices I made, and the options I decided not to include.

-Feel free to challenge anything that doesn't make sense to you, since I'm no expert in any of these topics and I've just built this prototype to learn.
-Also, make sure to check the list of original sources for more detail documentation.
+Feel free to question anything that doesn't make sense to you, as I'm not an expert in any of these topics and built this project to learn.
+Also, be sure to check the list of original sources for more detailed documentation.

 Contents